-As of June 30, 2017, we had cash and cash equivalents of £15.9 million.
 As of December 31, 2016, we had cash and cash equivalents of £20.0 million.
 Our exposure to interest rate sensitivity is impacted primarily by changes in the underlying U.K. bank interest rates.
 Our surplus cash and cash equivalents are invested in interest-bearing savings accounts and certificates of deposit from time to time.
 We have not entered into investments for trading or speculative purposes.
 Due to the conservative nature of our investment portfolio, which is predicated on capital preservation of investments with short-term maturities, an immediate one percentage point change in interest rates would not have a material effect on the fair market value of our portfolio, and therefore we do not expect our operating results or cash flows to be significantly affected by changes in market interest rates.